[See also previous and subsequent posts in this series.]

 Can’t remember too much about this one: I seem to remember it involves the decline of journalism and the transformation of newspapers into advert mills, but that’s just the backdrop.
 The actual plot has slipped away since I read it.
 I do remember that I enjoyed it, though, so make of that what you will.

 SKINNY DIP — CARL HIAASEN

-Hiaasen again, this time with the story of a woman whose husband pushes her over the edge while on a cruise, giving himself plenty of alibis to no-one will suspect him of his murder, only to have the plans go awry when she turns up alive and recovered from her ordeal in the open ocean.
+Hiaasen again, this time with the story of a woman whose husband pushes her over the edge while on a cruise, giving himself plenty of alibis so no-one will suspect him of her murder, only to have the plans go awry when she turns up alive and recovered from her ordeal in the open ocean.
 As usual, there’s a cast of auxiliary characters, with varying degrees of wackiness, and an undertone of ecological consciousness.

 STAR WARS — GEORGE LUCAS

 I bought this not so much with the intention of reading it, but just for the nostalgia of owning it, with its distinctive cover resonating back to my earliest Star Wars experiences in 1977, and it’s super-familiar set of colour screencaps in the middle of the book.